osamajabr/Data-Analysis-Roles-And-Predicting-Salaries-Project/README.md

 # Tools I Used
 For my deep dive into the data analyst job market, I harnessed the power of several key tools:
-- **SQL**: The backbone of my analysis, allowing me to query the database and unearth critical insights.
+- **SQL**: The backbone of my analysis, allowing me to query the database and discover critical insights.
 - **PostgreSQL**: The chosen database management system, ideal for handling the job posting data.
 - **PyCharm**: My go-to for database management and executing SQL queries.
 - **Git & GitHub**: Essential for version control and sharing my SQL scripts and analysis, ensuring collaboration and project tracking.